Tower Technician Jobs in USA with Visa Sponsorship

 Do tower technicians qualify for H-1B sponsorship?

-Tower technicians can qualify for H-1B sponsorship when their role requires specialized engineering knowledge, typically involving RF design, network optimization, or fiber optic systems.
+Tower technicians can qualify for H-1B visa sponsorship when their role requires specialized engineering knowledge, typically involving RF design, network optimization, or fiber optic systems.
 Basic tower maintenance roles rarely qualify, but positions requiring an engineering degree and technical expertise often do.
 The employer must demonstrate the role requires theoretical and practical application of specialized knowledge.

 What degree do I need for tower technician H-1B sponsorship?